 Many of the events in the Mountain Challenge program require neither experience nor special equipment.
 The only requirements for these events are a willingness to try new experiences and a commitment to do ones best.
 Some events in the program do require experience and/or proper equipment.
 Experience can be gained through participation in other program events, and the College will supply needed equipment.
 Interested persons may sign up for Mountain Challenge trips at Crawford House.

 Students who participate in five different Mountain Challenge events may register to receive one (1) hour of PHR activity credit.
-Up to three (3) hours of PHR credit can be earned through Mountain Challenge and can fulfill the College experiential education requirement.
+Up to three (3) hours of PHR credit can be earned through Mountain Challenge.

 Various Mountain Challenge activities include: